Henrique Meirelles: Biography

 Meirelles, is the son of Hegesipo de Campos Meirelles, former attorney of Banco do Estado de Goiás and Diva Silva de Campos, a wedding gown designer.

-He left the city of Goiania to study civil engineering at the School of Engineering of the University of São Paulo (Portuguese:Escola Politécnica da Universidade de São Paulo) in São Paulo, where he graduated in 1972.
+He left the city of Goiânia to study civil engineering at the School of Engineering of the University of São Paulo (Portuguese:Escola Politécnica da Universidade de São Paulo) in São Paulo, where he graduated in 1972.

 In 1974, he completed an MBA in Business Administration from Coppead Institute at Federal University of Rio de Janeiro (Portuguese:Universidade Federal do Rio de Janeiro), UFRJ.

 His career began in 1974 at BankBoston, where he worked for 28 years, with national and international operations.

 In 1984, with appointment by a BankBoston board member, Meirelles attended the six-week Advanced Management Program (AMP) at Harvard Business School.
 Meirelles also received an honorary title as doctor by Bryant College.

 In July of that year, with his return to Brazil, Meirelles was appointed president of BankBoston in Brazil, a position he held for 12 years.

 In 1996, Meirelles moved to Boston, Massachusetts, and assumed the position of President and COO of BankBoston worldwide.
 He held the position until 1999.

 In 1999, BankBoston Corporation merged with Fleet Financial Group, forming FleetBoston Financial.
 Henrique Meirelles became president of FleetBoston Financial's Global Banking.

 While in the United States, Meirelles was one of the most popular members of Bill Clinton's court case.

 In 2002, Meirelles retired and returned to Brazil.

 With a youth marked by public performances, when he was part of the student movement in Goiânia and led strikes against bus ticket and school supply prices, influenced by a political family – his grandfather was mayor of Anápolis three times, his father occupied roles in the State Secretariat of Goiás twice, and an uncle who was Governor – from then on Meirelles started his political career, to which he dedicated himself from 2002 to 2014.

-In 2012, at the invitation of the president of JBS's board of directors, Joesley Batista, Henrique Meirelles took on the Advisory Board of J&F, the holding company that controls 7 companies, including JBS, the world's largest meat company.
+In 2012, at the invitation of the president of JBS's board of directors, Joesley Batista, Henrique Meirelles took on the advisory board of J&F, the holding company that controls 7 companies, including JBS, the world's largest meat company.
 The J&F Group has a total revenue estimated at R$65 billion.

 Considered one of the most respected figures in the Brazilian business environment, in early 2012, Meirelles received 12 job offers from the private sector, among them was the presidency of Barclays and Goldman Sachs banks in Brazil.